About Poison Ivy

 This Poison Ivy look takes a turn by choosing autumn foliage over the traditional green.
-That decision could be a nod toward the way Poison Ivy changes her personality so much, as the autumn has often signified change.
+That decision could be a nod toward the way Poison Ivy changes her personality so much, as autumn has often signified change.

-The eye shadow nicely complements the eyelash colors, giving Poison Ivy a more innocent look than the previous photos.
+The eye shadow nicely complements the eyelash colors, giving Poison Ivy a more innocent look than in the previous photos.

 And although the green tendrils and leaves surrounding her have been Photoshopped in, it wouldn't be hard to emulate the idea with real accessories.

 For lack of a better term, I'm calling this hairstyle pointed hair buns.
 If you have a better way to describe it, please leave it in the comments below.

 The pointed hair buns are very distinctive and sure to garner a lot of attention and comments.